 History is recognised as an invaluable A Level subject by both universities and employers.
 It can open many doors to a wide variety of career opportunities ranging from law to media, from business to education, from politics to police work.

 The minimum entry requirements for Level 3 academic study apply.
-In addition, applicants require at least a Grade 6 in English.
-It is not necessary to have studied History at GCSE to take this subject at A Level but if a student has done so then a Grade 6 or above is expected.
+In addition, applicants require a grade 6 in GCSE History.
+Students who have not studied GCSE History will require a grade 6 in English.